sireum/v2-website/website-amandroid/src/main/docs/source/devguide.rst

 	socket.runWithDDA(ssm, false, true) // The second param indicates whether to process only public components while the third param is to on/off parallel processing

-For the sake of concreteness, let us now present a code snippet from an example plugin.
+For the sake of concreteness, let us now present a more complete code snippet from an example plugin.
 Below is an excerpt of the ``main`` method of the ``password leakage detection`` plugin.
 Note that this contains many of the aforementioned pieces of code.